AlexandruManafu/Dear-Calendar/README.md

 In its current state you can only view months with their respective dates.
 On the technical side there is one activity that holds a navigation menu and a fragment is used to load the calendar.
 Android API Level required is 21.

+Event Creation without recurrence is now available, events can be seen on the same days they were created.

 Inspired by github.com/codeWithCal/CalendarTutorialAndroidStudio